Xachman/data-merge-java/README.md

 ## Config

 Database Merge tries to find relations using primary and foreign keys.
-However when these are not provided you can supply a config file with the config option.
+However when foreign keys are not provided you can supply a config file with the config option.

 Example:
 ~~~ yaml